 Dining options: SamosaMan (samosas, curries); Maple Wind Farm (grilled burgers, hotdogs, and sausages); Kadric’s (Eastern European cuisine); Maple Tree Tea (iced teas and lemonade); Ewetopia’s homemade ice cream; and Knick-Knackatory’s shaved ice & cookies (including gluten-free options).

 Crafts: wool (spun for knitting, carded for felting, and felted animals); cards and prints; pottery; candles; henna tattoos; journals; hair accessories.

-Parking: Arrive on foot or by bicycle, or park in the Volunteer’s Green side of the lot, or the Town Center or Rec field lots.
+Park in the Volunteer’s Green side of the lot, or the Town Center or Rec field lots.
+Better yet, arrive by bicycle or on foot!
 Please leave parking spaces in front of On the Rise for bakery patrons.
 Public restroom facilities are by the rec fields.

 See you at the market!

 On the second Friday of each month we set aside a booth for youth with an entrepreneurial flair to sell items that they have either made, baked or grown.
-Contact RFMmanager@gmail.com if you’d like to reserve a youth spot.